floroz/go-social/memory-bank/activeContext.md

 ## Next Steps

-1. Update `memory-bank/progress.md` to reflect completion of Chunk A.1.
+1. Update `memory-bank/progress.md` to reflect completion of the revised Chunk A.1.
-2. Present completion of Chunk A.1 to the user and await feedback/approval to proceed to Chunk A.2 (Backend Testing & Adjustments).
+2. Present completion of revised Chunk A.1 to the user and await feedback/approval to proceed to Chunk A.2 (Backend Test Analysis & Adjustments for Signup Endpoint).

 ## Active Decisions and Considerations

+- **Critical Quality Steps Added to Workflow:**
+    - After any OpenAPI specification change: **Must run `make generate-types`**.
+    - After any backend code change (including test modifications or handler adjustments, or post-type-generation verification): **Must run `make test`**.
 - **Payload Convention Enforcement (User Directive - Confirmed):**
     - All API request bodies and success response bodies: `{"data": <payload>}` wrapper.
     - Error responses: `{"errors": [...]}` wrapper.
     - OpenAPI request wrappers: Defined *inline* in path definitions.
-- **Chunked, Backend-First Iterative Plan for Signup Endpoint (Part A):**
+- **Revised Chunked, Backend-First Iterative Plan for Signup Endpoint (Part A):**
-    - **Chunk A.1: Update OpenAPI & Verify Backend Handler Structure (COMPLETED)**
+    - **Chunk A.1: Update OpenAPI, Regenerate Types, Verify Handler & Run Initial Backend Tests (COMPLETED)**
         1. Modified `openapi/v1/paths/auth.yaml` for `/v1/auth/signup` `requestBody` to use an inline `data` wrapper referencing `SignupRequest`.
 (DONE)
-        2. Verified existing backend `signupHandler` in `cmd/api/auth_handlers.go` already expects this wrapped request structure for unmarshaling.
-(DONE - No code change needed in handler for this)
-        3. Confirmed `SignupSuccessResponse` in OpenAPI already uses the `data` wrapper.
+        2. Ran `make generate-types` to propagate OpenAPI changes.
 (DONE)
+        3. Verified existing backend `signupHandler` in `cmd/api/auth_handlers.go` still correctly expects the wrapped request structure for unmarshaling (post type-generation).
+(DONE)
+        4. Confirmed `SignupSuccessResponse` in OpenAPI already uses the `data` wrapper.
+(DONE)
+        5. Ran `make test`; all existing tests passed.
+(DONE)
-    - **Chunk A.2: Backend Testing & Adjustments for Signup Endpoint (PENDING USER APPROVAL)**
+    - **Chunk A.2: Backend Test Analysis & Adjustments for Signup Endpoint (PENDING USER APPROVAL)**
-        1. Run existing backend tests.
+        1. Analyze results from `make test` in A.1 (tests passed, but need deeper look at coverage for response shapes).
-        2. Update/add tests for signup to ensure they send wrapped requests (if applicable) and, critically, validate that success responses are `{"data": <User>}` and error responses are `{"errors": [...]}`.
+        2. Update/add tests for signup to ensure they send wrapped requests (if applicable and not already covered) and, critically, validate that success responses are `{"data": <User>}` and error responses are `{"errors": [...]}`.
         3. Adjust signup handler's response generation if it doesn't already produce correctly wrapped responses.
-Iterate until tests pass.
+Iterate with `make test` until tests pass.
     - **(User Feedback Point after Chunk A.2)**
     - **Chunk A.3: Frontend Implementation for Signup (Details later)**
-        1. Regenerate frontend types.
+        1. Regenerate frontend types (already done in A.1.2, but re-confirm or re-run if any backend types changed that affect frontend).
         2. Update `SignupPage.tsx` to send wrapped request.
         3. Test frontend.
     - **(User Feedback Point after Chunk A.3)**
-- **Rollout to Other Endpoints (Part B - Future):** Will follow a similar chunked, backend-first, test-driven approach.
+- **Rollout to Other Endpoints (Part B - Future):** Will follow a similar chunked, backend-first, test-driven approach including the mandatory `make generate-types` and `make test` steps.
-- This iterative strategy allows for focused backend stabilization before frontend changes.
+- This iterative strategy with integrated quality checks allows for focused backend stabilization.

 ## Important Patterns and Preferences (from `.clinerules/`)